helium/hotspot-app/README.md

   - Or if you don't use Google Play, you can [download an APK](https://install.appcenter.ms/orgs/helium/apps/helium-mobile-wallet-android/distribution_groups/public) from the official AppCenter build.

+## What to expect in the new Hotspot App

+### Simplification
+We've heard that the existing app can be overwhelming and cause undue stress and "doom scrolling".
+We hear you and know we can do better.
+This new app will help  users understand the network and their Hotspot better.
+We will enable users to self-service easy to resolve issues.
+This includes alerts, status without pairing, and watching a Hotspot that's not yours.
+Less guessing, more knowing.
+### Visualization
+We will use charts and graphs to explain mining performance over time, and maps to show your Hotspot in relation to others around you.
+We know witnesses matter, and we want to show you where they are.
+### Recommendation Engine
+The new Hotspot app will include a recommendation engine, where it can take multiple inputs to determine and suggest actionable steps users can take to improve the performance of their Hotspot.

+## Join us in Discord

+Chat with the developers and the product team in the [Helium Community Discord](https://discord.gg/helium) and look for the #wallet-mobile-app channel.

+## App Designs

+Coming soon!

 ## Getting Started